-Disclaimer: I’m not a fan of resumes, CVs, cover letters or other traditional documents, because they often feel inauthentic, misleading and contrived.
-So take the following with a grain of salt, because it doesn’t necessarily mean much of anything.
-You see, in the education world, there is a lot of BS floating around.
-So what’s important to me isn’t that I use my “qualifications” to somehow prove something.
-What’s important is that I’m able to help you solve your problem, to give you tools that actually help your kid.
-Period.
-If I don’t help you in that way, my site is a waste of your time, and that’s the opposite of my intention.
-Having said all that, feel free to peruse the following if you find it useful…
+Disclaimer: I’m not a big fan of resumes, CVs, cover letters or other traditional documents, because they feel inauthentic and contrived.
+So take the following with a grain of salt, because it doesn’t necessarily mean much.
+In the education world, there is a lot of BS to sift through.
+What’s important to me isn’t the “qualifications” people list.
+What is important is that someone can help solve problems, and actually help a child.
+Having said that, feel free to peruse the following if you find it useful. -Seth

-I’m Seth Perler, an Education Coach, Consultant and Advocate with extensive experience addressing extraordinarily diverse learning needs.
-This includes:
+I’m Seth Perler, an Executive Function Coach and Consultant with extensive experience addressing extraordinarily diverse learning needs.
+My experience includes:

-- Teaching a diverse range of Gifted and Twice Exceptional (2E) students in charter schools
+- Teaching Gifted and Twice Exceptional (2E) students for 8 years.

-- Teaching students with ADD, ADHD, Dyslexia and other executive function challenges
+- Teaching students with learning differences like ADHD, Dyslexia, ASD, and executive function challenges.

-- Teaching Special Education students with developmental disabilities e.g. Autism, Asperger’s, Down Syndrome, Coffin-Lowry Syndrome, XP (Xeroderma Pigmentosum), SPD, LD, etc.
+- Teaching Special Education students with developmental disabilities e.g. Autism, Down Syndrome, Coffin-Lowry Syndrome, Xeroderma Pigmentosum, SPD, LD, etc.

-I have a passion for meeting the highly unique needs of individual students and I place heavy emphasis on addressing social, emotional, lifestyle and executive function issues in order to help students experience success.
-My specialty tends to be working with twice exceptional learners.
+I have a passion for meeting the highly unique needs of individual students, and place heavy emphasis on addressing social, emotional, lifestyle, and executive function issues in order to help students experience success.
+My specialty tends to be with twice-exceptional learners.
 My goals are to: